tushardalvi7711/Core_java/README.md

 # Core_java

-Problem Statement
-Requirements:
+Name of project :Core Java Project

+Overview :
-Store the information about following courses in Java (in-memory) using POJOs and Collections framework.
+Store the information about courses in Java (in-memory) using POJOs and Collections framework.
 Consider the following courses offered to the students.

+Installaton : Eclipse

+Metadata : Na

+Sources : Na

+Tools / Technologies used :Core Java, Pojos

+Deployment : Na